XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-in-reporting-mode.md

         cp cfg/rippled-example.cfg $HOME/.config/ripple/rippled-reporting-mode.cfg

 3. Edit rippled-reporting-mode.cfg to set necessary file paths.
-The user you plan to run rippled as must have write permissions to all of the paths you specify here.
+The user you plan to run `rippled` as must have write permissions to all of the paths you specify here.

-    a.
-Set the [node_db] path to the location where you want to store the ledger database.
+    1. Set the `[node_db]` path to the location where you want to store the ledger database.

-    b.
-Set the [database_path] to the location where you want to store other database data.
-(This includes an SQLite database with configuration data, and is typically one level above the [node_db] path field.)
+    2. Set the `[database_path]` to the location where you want to store other database data.
+(This includes an SQLite database with configuration data, and is typically one level above the `[node_db]` path field.)

-    c.
-Set the [debug_logfile] to a path where rippled can write logging information.
+    3. Set the `[debug_logfile]` to a path where `rippled` can write logging information.

-Note that these are the only configurations required for rippled to start up successfully.
+Note that these are the only configurations required for `rippled` to start up successfully.
 All other configurations are optional and can be tweaked after you have a working server.

-4. Edit rippled-reporting-mode.cfg to enable Reporting Mode by updating the [Reporting ] stanza in your rippled.cfg.
+4. Edit the `rippled-reporting-mode.cfg` file to enable Reporting Mode:

-    a.
-Uncomment the `[reporting]` stanza or add a new one:
+    1. Uncomment the `[reporting]` stanza or add a new one:

         [reporting]
         etl_source
         read_only=0

-    b.
-List the rippled sources (ETL sources) to extract data from:
+    2. List the `rippled` sources (ETL sources) to extract data from.
+These `rippled` servers must have gRPC enabled.

+    NOTE: Only include servers that you trust as reporting mode does not connect to the P2P network and hence cannot verify that the data actually matches the network consensus ledger.

         [etl_source]
         source_grpc_port=50051